praxis/praxis/reference/media-types.md

 Praxis media types can declare attributes that are ordered collections of other media types or other Attributor types.

+### Praxis::Collection

+Praxis includes a helper, `Praxis::Collection.of(media_type)`, for working with  collections of a given media type. (*Note*: Previously, `Praxis::Collection.of` supported types that did not derive from `MediaType`.
+This usage has been deprecated and will be removed in a future version.
+Please use `Attributor::Collection.of` directly instead.)

+This defines a `<media_type>::Collection` type that is an `Attributor::Collection.of(<media_type>)`, that also includes  the `MediaTypeCommon` module.
+By default, Praxis will take the identifier of `<media_type>` and append a "collection=true" suffix to it.

+For example, your blog media type might have an attribute that is a collection of posts:

+{% highlight ruby %}
+class Blog < Praxis::MediaType
+  attributes do
+    attribute :id, Integer
+    attribute :posts, Praxis::Collection.of(Post)
+  end
+end
+{% endhighlight %}

+Praxis will look for a `Post::Collection` class to use for the `posts` attribute above, or create one if it does not exist.
+In the common case, the Praxis-defined `<media_type>::Collection` will be sufficient for any collection of media type instances.
+You can, however, define your own explicitly and Praxis will use that instead.

+For example, if you want to use a specific identifier for collections of posts that differs from the one Praxis would assume:

+{% highlight ruby %}
+class Post < Praxis::MediaType
+  identifier 'application/vnd.acme.post'
+  # ...

+  class Collection < Attributor::Collection
+    member_type Post
+    identifier 'application/vnd.acme.posts'
+  end
+end
+{% endhighlight %}

+Note: When defined explicitly, you must specify `member_type`.

 ### Attributor::Collection

 An Attributor::Collection is a way to embed a collection of another Attributor